GEN PRAC 7018 - Theory and Practice in Placement

 Participation (10%): Assessed by lecturer observation of each student’s contribution to the class interactions and small group discussions.
 Consideration will be given to the following: the student’s attendance record, their ability to manage time (in terms of attendance and assignment submission), their engagement in developing and fostering group norms for the class, their willingness to offer questions in class, engagement in small-group discussions and learning tasks, their respectful and professional engagement with peers and staff, evidence of their tolerance with peers and clients, and their ability to modify behaviour in response to feedback from peers or staff.

-Online quiz 1 (20%).
-This multiple choice and short-essay quiz will assess knowledge and skills in applying this knowledge for best practice and evidence-based treatment formulation in working with clients presenting with issues relating to the areas of depression, suicidality, anxiety, and domestic violence.
+Online quiz (20%).
+This short answer and short essay quiz will assess knowledge and skills in applying this knowledge for best practice and evidence-based treatment formulation in working with clients’ presenting with issues covered in the course.

 Grades for your performance in this course will be awarded in accordance with the following scheme: